 Junior Residents (Integrated PGY 4/Independent PGY 1)

 Fourth year residents continue to rotate through each of the major institutions with the addition of two-month rotations each at Shriner's Burn Hospital time and the world-renowned Massachusetts Eye and Ear Infirmary (MEEI).
+There is also a unique outpatient hand surgery rotation experience with combined orthopedics and plastic surgery services at both BWH and MGH.

 Senior Residents (Integrated PGY 5/Independent PGY 2)